Agent

 Opening a large steel door with his stolen keycard, Fwyin stepped into a dim room.

 ”Happy birthday to you.”
 Your voice softened into silence as you finished the song, eyes glittering just as brightly as the small candle atop the ‘birthday cake’.
-The ‘cake’ was a pathetic mixture of watery bread and sugar with a single strawberry you had managed to scrounge up placed on top and it was the most delicious thing Fwyin had ever seen in his life.
+The ‘cake’ was a pathetic mixture of watery bread and sugar with a single strawberry you had managed to scrounge up on top but it was the most delicious thing Fwyin had ever seen in his life.
 Squeezing his eyes shut, he blew out the candle.

 Following the path illuminated by the lights embedded into the floor, Fwyin kept his guard up as he searched for enemies.